theupdateframework/taps/tap7.md

   --targets tmp/targets
 ```

-In turn, the conformance tester tool executes this command when it runs its suite of
+In turn, the conformance tester tool executes this command when it runs its
-tests, which will assess things like validation of the
+suite of tests, which will assess things like validation of the metadata
-metadata downloaded by the updater, and verification that the following attacks are
+downloaded by the updater, and verification that the following attacks and
-blocked:
+weaknesses are protected against:

 ```
-(1) Arbitrary installation
+(1) arbitrary installation
 (2) endless data
 (3) extraneous dependencies
 (4) fast-forward